 A common requirement is one central logic layer that coordinates both light and screen-based media.
 That keeps colour, tempo, event timing, and behavioural states coherent across the whole installation instead of splitting into disconnected subsystems.
 When light and screen run on separate brains, drift is inevitable.

 Responsiveness can be driven by presence, motion, time, occupancy, objects, environmental values, or show cues.
 The important point isn't that the light changes.
 It's how it changes and why.
-Sensor input has to be filtered, stabilised, and translated into states that read clearly in the room.
+Sensor input has to be filtered and stabilised, then translated into states that read clearly in the room.
 Without that translation layer, responsive lighting just flickers.

 The output covers custom light installation concept tied to the spatial brief, addressable lighting topology and control-path definition, shared logic between lighting, sensing, and other media layers, pixel behaviour, state design, and timing structure, and technical direction for integration with lighting and fabrication partners.